kingston-hackSpace/ESP32/features.md

 - MISO - This is the SPI Microcontroller In / Sensor Out pin.

 - SCL - This is the I2C clock pin.
 There is a 5k pullup on this pin.

+- SDA - This is the I2C data pin.
+There is a 5k pullup on this pin.

+- D5-D6, D9-D13 - These are digital pins.
+D5, D6, D9 and D10 are on ADC1.
+D11-D13 are on ADC2.